BandhiyaHardik/Hands-on-Machine-Learning-Organized-by-Machine-Learning-Club-BVM/README.md

 ---

-## 📝 Submission Guidelines
-To be eligible for a certificate, assignments must be submitted every week.

-1. **Fork** this repository 🍴
-2. Add your assignment files in the respective week’s section (instructions will be shared weekly).
-3. File format should be:
-   - `assignment-week#.ipynb` (preferred)
-   - or `.py` file if you’re not using notebooks
-4. Submit your work via a **Pull Request (PR)** ✅

-⚠️ **Note:** Assignments must be submitted **before the next session** to remain certificate-eligible.

----

-## 🏅 Certification
-- Certificates will be distributed **in person** after successful completion
-- Submitting all weekly assignments is **mandatory**
-- 🎟 Seats are limited — consistency matters!

----

 ## 🤝 Contribution
 This repository is maintained for **student learning purposes**.
 If you spot errors, want to enhance materials, or share resources: